 - 1 1/2 tablespoons cultured buttermilk

 - Place the cream in a glass jar.
 Add the buttermilk.
 Close jar tightly with a lid and shake well.
 Store the jar at room temperature for 12 to 24 hours until the mixture is thick.
 The fermentation will happen faster when the room temperature is warmer.
-Refrigerate in its jar for 1 week to 10 days.
+Refrigerate in its jar for up to 2 weeks.
 Double or triple the recipe according to your needs.